greg-raven/grus/_posts/2022-11-16-i-cant-believe-resident-biden-plans-to-do-nothing-about-the-border.md

 ---
-title: 'I can&#8217;t believe Resident Biden plans to do nothing about the border'
+title: "I can't believe Resident Biden plans to do nothing about the border"
 layout: post
 categories:
 - Letters